Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 While many jobs require a person to be a specialist, a city manager is required to be more of a generalist.
 They work with people of all walks of life and professional backgrounds to make their city a great place to live.

-How to become a city manager: qualifications and job requirements
+How to become a city manager

 How does someone become a city manager?
 These professionals are appointed to their positions, so they must possess a certain set of skills, education and experience to meet the qualifications for this important job.
 The U.S. Bureau of Labor Statistics (BLS) characterizes city managers as “chief executive officers of governments,” responsible for overseeing budgets, programs and performance of a city.
 Let’s look at the skills and education you should consider if you’re interested in becoming a city manager.